 Mechanical Fuels Reduction (mastication, crushing, chipping, etc.)

 Mechanically reduce live shrubs and small trees generally up to ten inches diameter breast height (dbh).
-Larger live trees may be treated where necessary to facilitate machinery movement within the stand.
+Larger live trees up to a maximum of 14” dbh may be treated where necessary to facilitate machinery movement within the stand.
 Mechanically treat dead trees up to sixteen inches dbh or larger where necessary to abate an imminent safety hazard.
 Refer to Figures 2a and 2b for examples of typical mastication equipment.